Anvesh271299/VSD-physical-design/README.md

     + Higher level metal formation

-4. **DAY 4  Pre-layout timing analysis and importance of good clock tree**
+4. **DAY 4  Pre-layout timing analysis and importance of good clock tree** **1.
+Delay Tables**

+  A Delay Table is used for representing delay of a particular block while varying the output load    and input slew.
+Every clock with different sizes has a different Delay table and delay tables varies from block to block.

+  **2. Setup Timing Analysis**

+  It is the finite time required *before the clock edge* wherein the data stability is maintained.

+  **3. Hold Timing Analysis**

+  It is the finite time required *after the clock edge* wherein data stability is maintained.

+  **4. Clock Jitter**

+  It is the temporary variation in clock period, it is modelled by using a single pararmeter          **Uncertainity** .

   * SKILL 1- Timing modelling using delay table
     + Introduction to delay table
     + Delay table usage